GitKraken Client 3.x

 - Looking for more pull request info on the fly?
 Tooltips for open pull requests have been redesigned and should be easier to read.✨

-- GitKraken will now display tag annotations.
+- GitKraken Client will now display tag annotations.
 Let everyone know how amazing your code is 🔖

 - Selecting the button from the Clone window will now take users to the hosting service tab instead of the general authentication tab.